Frequently Asked Questions

 A: Each taxpayer who may owe at least $200 more than what will be withheld from his or her income must file an estimate declaration by April 15th.

-Q: What are the penalities if I don’t file?
+Q: What are the penalties if I don’t file?

-A: Failure to pay taxes due, other than taxes withheld, will result in penalty of 1.5% for each month or 10%, whiacher is greater.
+A: Failure to pay taxes due, other than taxes withheld, will result in penalty of 1.5% for each month not paid or 10%, whichever is greater.
 The total penalty cannot exceed 50% of tax due.
 Interest will be charged at .75% per month, or fraction thereof, to be assessed from the original due date.

 PHONE: (937) 859-8288